Cinergi Pictures: Background

-History
+Studio formation and early years

 Cinergi Pictures Entertainment was founded in 1989 after leaving Carolco.
 Vajna's strategy was to develop long-term relationships with certain talent and to produce a steady supply of two to four event motion pictures per year.
 Upon forming Cinergi, Vajna established an alliance with The Walt Disney Company for distribution of Cinergi motion pictures in the United States, Canada and Latin America.

 Cinergi's first production, Medicine Man starring Oscar-winner Sean Connery, was followed by Super Mario Bros. in co-production with Allied Filmmakers and Lightmotive, Tombstone starring Val Kilmer and Kurt Russell and Renaissance Man starring Danny DeVito.
 In 1994, Cinergi released Color of Night starring Bruce Willis, Jane March and Lesley Ann Warren.
 With the exception of Tombstone, all of those films flopped at the box office.

 In 1992, Cinergi was hired to manage Sovereign Pictures' library, producer of Reversal of Fortune.
 Cinergi went public in 1994 with Vajna converting $33.6 million in loans to equity.
 There was another public offering of shares in 1995.

 In 1995, Cinergi released Die Hard with a Vengeance starring Bruce Willis, Jeremy Irons, and Samuel L. Jackson.
 To date, the film has grossed over $300 million worldwide.
 That film was followed by Judge Dredd starring Sylvester Stallone, The Scarlet Letter with Demi Moore, and Oliver Stone's epic Nixon, starring Anthony Hopkins.
 The last film released was An Alan Smithee Film: Burn Hollywood Burn.

 In the early 1990s, Cinergi started up a VFX company, Mass.Illusion, in Massachusetts.